AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

 Here's another idea.
 This one is original to me, but I wouldn't be surprised if someone came up with something similar.
 Some models of computation can be run backward, nondeterministically.
 Specifically, models where every state can be reached in one step by only a finite number of transitions.
 This *can't* be done with the lambda calculus.
-If we were in a state λ x . λ f . f x x, that could have been reached in one step by
+If we were in a state `λ x . λ f . f x x`, that could have been reached in one step by
 ```
 λx . (λ y . λ f . f y y) x
 (λx . x) (λ x . λ f . f x x)